MS NOW: NBCU spinoff, personnel changes

-Most of the staff that worked The Rachel Maddow Show and Alex Wagner Tonight were also to be laid off, and invited to reapply internally for new positions or request severance.
-Maddow notably commented upon the changes on-air, noting that such a reorganization "has never happened at this scale [at MSNBC], in this way before when it comes to programming changes, presumably because it's not the right way to treat people, and it's inefficient and it's unnecessary and it kind of drops the bottom out of whether or not people feel like this is a good place to work".
-She also felt the release of Reid was "a bad mistake", and that the concurrent cancellations of three shows hosted by people of color (Reid, Wagner, and Phang) was "unnerving".
+Most of the staff that worked The Rachel Maddow Show and Alex Wagner Tonight were laid off and invited to reapply internally for new positions or receive severance packages.
+On that night's episode of The Rachel Maddow Show, Maddow criticized the changes and treatment of employees on-air, commenting that the release of Reid was "a bad mistake", and that the concurrent cancellations of multiple shows hosted by people of color (including Reid, Wagner, and Phang) was "unnerving".